dcomtois/pathToClip/README.md

 That's it!
 Most editors have this feature built-in, but for some reason, RStudio doesn't.

+This version (0.1.0) features only one addin-menu entry and it stores paths using the system-default path separator. if you need flexibility in terms of path separators, use the most up-to-date version.

 On OS X and Unix-like systems, the addin uses the [clipr](https://CRAN.R-project.org/package=clipr) package, which in turn relies on either "xclip" or "xsel", small utilities that can be installed in just a few seconds.
 See [here](https://linoxide.com/linux-how-to/copy-paste-commands-output-xclip-linux/), for distro-specific instructions.

 **On Windows, no additional software is required.**